AndreMacedo88/VEnCode/README.rst

 Versioning
 ----------

-We use "software" for versioning.
+We use git for versioning.
 For the versions available, see the "tags on this repository" (put hyperlink).

 Authors
 -------